 E.g. An SOS message might be a fake, intended to waste the time of its receivers.

 In the classification scheme above, it communicates some information, but not knowledge.

 Speakers create meanings in messages; hearers find meanings in messages.

 Communication succeeds when created and found meanings are the same.

-The principle can be expressed as "The hearer, not the speaker, determines the meaning of a message."
+The Hermeneutic principle of communication says "The hearer, not the speaker, determines the meaning of a message."

-This principle makes innocent speakers guilty of causing offence where none was intended.
+This misleading principle makes innocent speakers guilty of causing offence where none was intended.

 The intention of a speaker does matter, practically, logically and morally.

-Truth does not exist in a world without description.
+Truth has no meaning in a world without description.

 Truth is a measure we apply to our descriptions of the world.